AKEric/skinner/README.md

 ## Import Features
 * Can import from multiple ```.sknr``` files at the same time & merge the data:  If there is same-named ```SkinChunk``` data in multiple ```.sknr``` files, the ones saved 'most recently' win the merge.
 * Can import onto any combination of mesh/joints/vert/transform selection.
 They’re all converted into mesh:vert chunks for import.
 * Robust logic tree when importing:  If the tool can't load in weights based on 1:1 'vert count/vert order' (100% matching topology), it will 'fall back' to an algorithm of your choice to do the work, referred to as the ‘Fallback Skinning Method’ (**FSM**): It can either be ‘Closest Neighbors’ (a custom algorithm designed for this system, discussed below) or a more basic ‘Closest Point’.
-Via the API, you can even add your own logic.
+Via the API (discussed below), you can even add your own custom 'closest point' function these call on.
 * Options to ‘set to bindpose’, build missing influences (joints), and either unbind first, or append to the current skinning on import.
 * Can import weights applying a ‘vert normal filter’ that aids in keeping ‘stretching’ verts at bay.
 * High level import logic path, regardless if you’re importing onto multiple mesh, or some vertex selection: